 The Tutoring Center provides free peer and faculty tutoring for all RWU students.
 Students are not charged for any of our services.

 The Tutoring Center is located on the 2nd floor of the Library.
-Students can walk in and see a peer tutor; it is advisable for students to come in to the center to make an appointment for a faculty tutor.
 The department consists of the following tutoring centers:

 - Writing Center (Peer and Faculty Tutors)